 Another option for cash-strapped consumers with poor payment histories is owner funding.
 Private sellers who are able to provide long term payment plans may be a bankrupt buyer's best alternative to obtaining a conventional mortgage.
 However, for-sale-by-owner properties may require a large cash down payment, as much as 10 percent, with large monthly installments.
 In a buyer's market, finding an owner-backed home may be a lot easier.
 Due to higher interest rates and more stringent lender requirements, new and pre-owned homes for sale are plentiful.
 Contractors and real estate brokers are having difficulty moving new properties off the market and older homes are being offered at prices below equity.
 Sellers are anxious to sell; and in a sluggish real estate market, owner-funding is an attractive alternative to losing money while houses sit vacant.
 Otherwise, homes can remain on the market for years with owners either making mortgage payments out of pocket or renting.
 The advantage to lending through private owners is that borrowers don't have to qualify for bank notes, interest rates are lower, terms are more flexible, and they can acquire more time to become more fiscally solvent and possibly qualify for lower interest prime loans at a later date.

-To find high risk funding, borrowers should first contact consumer FICO reporting agencies and request a recent personal statement.
+To find high risk funding, Christians should first contact consumer FICO reporting agencies and request a recent personal statement.
 Scores under 580 may place borrowers in jeopardy of having to raise cash or take out a second mortgage to meet home payment obligations.
 FHA and hard money lenders may require large cash down payments in order to qualify buyers for high interest notes, while sub-prime lenders are more lenient with cash-strapped buyers and may offer 100 percent funding.
 Borrowers who have lost homes through foreclosure or bankruptcy may be required to wait at least six months to seven or ten years before qualifying for new loans.
 Aside from creative funding through reputable lending institutions, borrowers can take advantage of owner-funding with more flexible terms and lower interest rates.
 But in a buyer's market with a huge inventory of new and pre-owned homes and anxious sellers, the wait may be well worth it if borrowers can land reasonable high risk home funding without too much of a high-interest headache.